 Overview

-Within the time spent in the Doctor of Philosophy (Dublin) from Royal College of Surgeons in Ireland you will be guided through your research project with the support of your supervisors and the RCSI School of Postgraduate Studies.
+Within the time spent in the Doctor of Philosophy (Dublin) from the Royal College of Surgeons in Ireland you will be guided through your research project with the support of your supervisors and the RCSI School of Postgraduate Studies.

 Develop your skills as a researcher at RCSI